hathitrust/hathitrust_catalog_indexer/README.md

 > bundle exec bin/cictl help index
 Commands:
-  cictl index all             # Empty the catalog and index the most recent m... cictl index date YYYYMMDD   # Run the catchup (delete and index) for a part... cictl index file FILE       # Index a single file cictl index help [COMMAND]  # Describe subcommands or one specific subcommand
+  cictl index all             # Empty the catalog and index the most recent m... cictl index continue        # index all files not represented in the indexe... cictl index date YYYYMMDD   # Run the catchup (delete and index) for a part... cictl index file FILE       # Index a single file cictl index help [COMMAND]  # Describe subcommands or one specific subcommand